Introduction

 What is XRP in healthcare payments?

-It is the use of XRP Ledger rails to enable open-loop payment settlement for pharmacies, clinics, suppliers, and healthcare participants without closed platform lock-in.
+It is the use of XRP Ledger rails to enable open-loop settlement for healthcare participants without platform lock-in.

 How do pharmacy payments using XRP reduce cost?